carpenito/scaling-tribble/docs/Getting Started/welcome-to-readme/stella-rose.md

 metadata:
   robots: index
 ---
-Will be 2 in February!
+will be 2 in February!